input-output-hk/daedalus/README.md

    - _ITN Shelley wallets:_ `yarn itn:shelley:wallet:importer` **[Deprecated]**

    These scripts import 3 wallets by default.
 You can import up to 10 wallets by supplying `WALLET_COUNT` environment variable (e.g. `WALLET_COUNT=10 yarn mary:wallet:importer`).

    List of all funded wallet recovery phrases can be found here: https://github.com/input-output-hk/daedalus/blob/develop/utils/api-importer/mnemonics.js

 **Notes:**
 - Be aware that the selfnode starts in Byron era and needs some time to transition through Shelley, Allegra and Mary hard forks.
-- Cardano wallet process ID shown on the "Diagnostics" screen is faked (it is expected to match the Cardano node process ID).
+- Cardano wallet process ID shown on the "Diagnostics" screen is faked and expected to match the Cardano node process ID.
-- Stake pool metadata which is fetched directly by default (IOHK SMASH server option is not available).
+- Stake pool metadata is fetched directly by default (IOHK SMASH server option is not available).
+- Token metadata is fetched from a mock token metadata server which is automatically ran alongside the local cluster (there is no need to run it [manually](https://github.com/input-output-hk/daedalus#native-token-metadata-server))
 - Daedalus will ask you if you wish to keep the local cluster running after it exits - this option is useful if you need to preserve local cluster state between Daedalus restarts.

 | Parameter | Value